Nikhil-K-Singh/FilePilot/README.md

 1. Navigate to any file using the terminal interface
 2. Press **'S'** to share the file
 3. The sharing URL is automatically copied to your clipboard
+4. **📱 QR Code appears** - Scan with your phone for instant mobile access
-4. Share the URL with anyone on your network
+5. Share the URL with anyone on your network
-5. Files are viewed directly in the browser with proper formatting
+6. Files are viewed directly in the browser with proper formatting

 ### Web Interface Features
 - **Direct viewing** of 25+ file types